Healthdirect Free Australian health advice you can count on.

 How is dengue fever diagnosed?

-Your doctor will assess you by talking to you and examining you.
-They may order blood tests to help diagnose dengue fever.
+They may need to order a second blood test to help diagnose dengue fever.

 How is dengue fever treated?

-How is dengue fever prevented?
+Can dengue fever be prevented?

 How to prevent mosquito bites: